 “The box in the barn” is built in a glulam frame that is covered with KL wood.
 The insulation is on the outside of the KL shell so that the new building is completely independent from the barn.
 Simply a box in the barn.
 The interior walls, floor and ceiling are all made of wood, which should give the audience a warm, cozy feeling and make them feel as if they are sitting around a campfire.
 Externally, the facility has been supplemented with a new entrance area and lift house for the sake of accessibility.

-Eva Lisa Holtz Arena is Karlstad’s new indoor arena, and the third largest in Europe and the first of its kind with a frame made entirely of wood.
+Eva-Lisa Holtz Arena, Karlstad’s new indoor arena and the third largest in Europe.
+The arena is the first of its kind with a wooden frame and here you will get a presentation from the building contractor, ByggDialog, aswell as the wood supplier, Moelven.
 The design is based on Sweco Architects’ design idea “Arena in the Forest”.

 Wiksfors Technology has established a long and well proven track-record in a wide range of international automation projects for all types of industries, both designing factories and the processes as well as implementing new and proven manufacturing methods and innovative robot technology.

 Accommodation: 2 nights at Elite Stadshotell Karlstad incl breakfast

 Food: 2 Breakfast, 3 Lunch (Friday, Saturday and Sunday), 2 dinners (Friday and Saturday)